instructure/aws_dcos_terraform/README.md

 The three current places this technique are used are:

 - `files/bootstrap/build_upload.sh`, 'dcos_bootstrap' call this script to build and upload the DC/OS package, set `build_script_path` to override
-- `files/ecr_writer`, contains the lambda function used in `ecr_cred_lambda`, to override this, you need to provide `lambda_package` with a path to a zip file containing a lambda function, also set `use_builtin_lambda` to 0 and other relevant options
+- `files/ecr_writer/build_docker.sh`, gets called to build the lambda function used in `ecr_cred_lambda` and upload it to s3, to override this, you need to provide `lambda_package_path` with a script that uploads a lambda package the specified s3 path
 - `files/user_data/cloud-config.yaml.tpl`, `dcos_asg` and `dcos_asg_spot` use this tempalte for user data.
 Set `cloud_config_path` to a custom location to ovverride

 # Notes